Seitan is a savior for vegan athletes and bodybuilders, as long as they aren’t gluten intolerant or have a wheat allergy.

 The far right column is the most interesting one.

 With just a single 100 gram serving, you exceed the RDA (for a 70 kg person) for all essential amino acids except lysine.
+It’s one of the best vegan sources of tryptophan.

 Even though lysine is relatively low, it takes just over 2 servings to get the RDA for it.